Take a look at the statistics and it’s obvious the number of people suffering from stress, anxiety and depression is getting worse.

 A 2017 study estimates 792 million people around the globe suffer from anxiety, depression or other mental health condition.
 However, these statistics are only based on the number of people that are seeking professional help.
 The figure is likely to be much higher.

-You would think the authorities find a solution right there.
-Yet not many employers or decision-makers in government are doing much to abate the mental health issues they are creating.
+You would think the medical industry could find a solution right there.
+Yet not many employers or decision-makers in government are doing a great deal to abate the mental health issues they are creating.

 Let’s face facts; moneymen do not care about your health.